 Water Changes: Bi-weekly

 These fish are moderately hardy once they are established.
-A school of 6 or more Marbled Hatchetfish will need about a 15 to 20 gallon aquarium as a minimum.
+A school of 6 or more Marbled Hatchetfish will need at least a 15-to 20-gallon aquarium.
 They will mostly swim and feed at the surface of the water.
-They will appreciate some floating plants, but as they eat at the surface some clear areas need to be provided as well.
-There should be a moderate current in the tank, this can be accomplished using a strong canister filter or powerheads.
-The tank should be tightly sealed as this fish is apt to jump out of the tank if provided the opportunity.
+They will appreciate some floating plants, but as they eat at the surface, some clear areas need to be provided as well.
+Their tank should have a moderate current, which can be accomplished using a strong canister filter or powerheads.
+The tank should also be tightly sealed as this fish is apt to jump out of the tank if provided the opportunity.

 These freshwater hatchetfish are prone to ich, especially when first introduced to a new aquarium.
-It is suggested they be acclimated in a quarantine aquarium for two to three weeks before being placed in their permanent home.
+They should be acclimated in a quarantine aquarium for two to three weeks before being placed in their permanent home.
 This blackwater native is very intolerant of harder and more alkaline water.
-The water conditions should be kept soft and acidic for them to thrive.
+Keep water conditions soft and acidic for them to thrive.
 Peat filtration is advisable.
 This fish enjoys a sandy substrate with a few handfuls of leaves added.

 Minimum Tank Size: 15 gal (57 L)